mech/Learning-Notes/Language/Clean Code/Design.md

 Good design preserves maximum flexibility at minimum cost by putting off decisions at every opportunity, deferring commitments until more specific information arrive.

+> We propose instead that one begins with a list of difficult design decisions or **design decisions which are likely to change**.
+>
+> Each module is then designed to **hide such a decision from the others**.

+## Boundaries

+* Just large enough - knows its boundaries
+* Highly cohesive and loosely coupled
+* Precise semantics that fully express the business domain

 ## Naming

 Introduce new words into the application vocabulary.